hannahli11/hannahli2025/README.md

 The repository is organized using Jekyll and GitHub Pages to create a public-facing, interactive portfolio of my learning journey in computer science.

 ---

-## 🧭 Student Requirements

-This repository serves as a digital portfolio that will be evaluated during midterms and finals.
-It includes:

-- Classroom labs and hacks
-- Weekly reflections and notes
-- Backend/Frontend projects
-- Final projects

 ### 💡 Ways to Share and Collaborate

 1. Share `.ipynb` files using raw links